theislab/CFGen/README.md

 * `train_slurm_autoencoder.sbatch`: scRNA-seq-only dataset.
 * `train_slurm_autoencoder_multimodal.sbatch`: PBMC10k multi-modal learning.

-To run the autoencoder training on a dataset, uncomment the lines associated to the dataset, and run the following command:
+To run the autoencoder training on a dataset, uncomment the lines associated with the dataset, and run the following command:

 ```
 sbatch train_slurm_autoencoder.sbatch